PixelOS-AOSP/official_devices/API/instructions/aston.md

 # Prerequisites:
-- Device must be running OxygenOS(12R)/ColorOS(ACE3) version 14.0.0.810 or higher, but below OxygenOS 15.
+- Device must be running OxygenOS(12R)/ColorOS(ACE3) version 15.0.0.200 or higher,
 - Flash the current build again using local install to ensure both slots have the same firmware.
+(Failing to do so will get you bricked)
+- If you are on PixelOS 14 with OOS/COS14.
+Move back to stock and upgrade to OOS15/COS15.

 # Clean flash:
 - Reboot to bootloader
-- Flash boot, vendor_boot, dtbo and recovery images
+- Flash boot, init_boot, vendor_boot, dtbo and recovery images
    -  `fastboot flash boot boot.img`
+   -  `fastboot flash init_boot init_boot.img`
    -  `fastboot flash vendor_boot vendor_boot.img`
    -  `fastboot flash dtbo dtbo.img`
    -  `fastboot flash recovery recovery.img`